tideflow-io/tideflow-docs/docs/securing-install.md

 - Do not allow any signup
 - Allow anyone to signup
-- Restrict signups to an specified domain name
+- Restrict signups to an specific domain name